 Text Books: Obstetrics: Eden: Manual of Midwifery.
 Williams: Obstetrics.
 Gynaecology: Eden and Lockyer: Gynaecology for Students and Practitioners.
-Anspach: Gynecology.

-XII.
+Anspach: Gynaecology.
+Young: Textbook of Gynaecology.

+XIII.
 Medical Jurisprudence and Toxicology.

-Lecturers.....
-Frank V. Woodbury, N. B. Dreyer.
+Lecturers Frank V. Woodbury, N. B. Dreyer

 A short course of lectures, in the fourth year, is devoted to the consideration of the more common medico-legal problems, and the class attends (in groups) at autopsies in medico-legal cases.
-Instruction in Toxicology is given by the Professor of Pharmacology.
+Instruction in Toxicology is given by the Professor of Pharmacology during the third year.

-Text Book: Glaister: Text Book of Medical Jurisprudence and Toxicology.
+Text Book: Glaister: Text Book of Medical Jurisprudence and Toxicology

-XIII.
+XIV.
 Therapeutics.

 Clinical Therapeutics is taken up in the regular courses in Medicine.
 This work is supplemented by a series of lectures by special lecturers on electro-therapy, hydro-therapy, climatology, radiology, massage and clinical dietetics, given in the fourth year.

 Text Books: Rudolf: Medical Treatment of Disease.
 Hare: Practical Therapeutics.
 Clendening: Modern Methods of Treatment.
 David Campbell: Handbook of Therapeutics.

-XIV.
+XV.
 Hygiene and Public Health.